EPCCed/eidf-docs/docs/services/s3/getting-started.md

 The example tasks covered are comparable to those described in [Use EIDF S3 via the command-line](#use-eidf-s3-via-the-command-line).

-TODO: Use comparable examples from the foregoing, with a different bucket name.
+TODO: Use comparable examples from AWS CLI, with a different bucket name.

 There are three different packages for R that you could install: